-Only Tribal entities within the state of California are eligible to apply for this round of BHBH Program funding.
-Any entity that meets the definition of "Tribal entity," above, whether rural or urban, is invited to apply.
+Only eligible applicants as defined above and within the state of California are eligible to apply for this round of BHBH Program funding.
+This refers to eligible applicants as defined above, whether rural or urban.
 Applicants are encouraged to form partnerships with other organizations if appropriate, as long as the primary applicant meets the eligibility criteria.

-Organizations that are unsure whether they are eligible as a Tribal entity for purposes of this round of funding should submit a written explanation to the BHBH Program Help Desk identifying their understanding of how they meet the eligibility criteria, so that assistance can be provided.
+Organizations that are unsure whether they are eligible for this round of funding should submit a written explanation to the BHBH Program Help Desk of their understanding of how they meet the eligibility criteria, so that assistance can be provided.
+Please note, preference for these funds will be given to federally recognized Tribes.

 Partnerships and collaboration are encouraged; however, each application must have one clear lead that will submit the application and sign the contract.
-A letter of intent or memorandum of understanding (MOU) is not required for subcontractors or other key partners during the application process.
+A letter of intent or memorandum of understanding is not required for subcontractors or other key partners during the application process.